 If you’re an adventure seeker, there are a lot of hiking activities in Andaman.
 Carry walking or hiking shoes and clothing that is comfortable for long hikes through forests.

-3. Not Pre-Booking in Time
+3. Not Booking in Advance

 Booking is always a very crucial decision.
 Many may have trouble planning for the trip this way so we have a few pointers.